Raffle

 It's on!
 But what is "IT" exactly?

-We at NCCR Sweden have decided to contribute to the amazing Buell/EBR collection at Barber Motorsports Museum in Birmingham, Alabama (USA).
-It will be the Splitlath Racing IOMTT bike ridden by Mark Miller (if 500 slots are sold), see the tech specs if you like.
+Originally, we at NCCR Sweden had decided to contribute to the amazing Buell/EBR collection at Barber Motorsports Museum in Birmingham, Alabama (USA).
+It should’ve been the Splitlath Racing IOMTT bike ridden by Mark Miller (if 500 slots are sold), see the tech specs if you like.

-But we need the help of you guys to make it happen.
-But of course, we don’t want you to go empty handed – so the raffle entails a total of 50 cool/unique prizes for you guys.
-If 300 slots are sold by February 29th 2024, #1 prize the Splitlath EBR 1190 RS #93 race-ready for you to take home and admire.
-If 500 sold slots have been reached, we will add an 1190 RS engine to the Raffle pot and send Mark Miller’s IOMTT bike to Barber to the MotoAmerica event in May 2024.
+But we needed the help of you guys to make it happen.
+But of course, we don’t wanted you to go empty handed – so the raffle entails a total of 100 cool/unique prizes for you guys.
+When the 250 slots are sold, we raffle out the #1 prize, a Splitlath EBR 1190 RS #93 race-ready for you to take home and admire.

 How do you take part in this?